 Some critics like Thomas Murphy, with the help of his publicist, have drawn national attention to the allegedly anti-science position of the Church (a professor with a publicist?--there is a clue that something more than pure science is involved in his efforts).
 The media has generally ignored the voice of the many real scientists in the Church who generally lack professional publicists.
 But far from opposing scientific knowledge and encouraging ignorance among the masses, the Church continues to embrace both scientific knowledge and revelation from God.
 Education is being encouraged more than ever by the Church for both men and women.
 The Church invests much money in Brigham Young University and other schools, where advanced scientific knowledge is taught (yes, students will learn about the findings and conclusions of modern science, including evolutionary science, genetics, anthropology, etc., and are not simply taught scriptures and faith).

 Many Church leaders show a love for science, and advanced degrees are not a rarity.
-Looking at the published background information for the 12 Apostles, I count seven advanced degrees (as of April 4, 2004).
+Looking at the published background information for the 12 Apostles, I count seven advanced degrees (as of April 4, 2004 [link is to an archived page from April 15, 2004]).
 In the area of science, Russell M. Nelson has a Ph.D. in surgery from the University of Minnesota.
 I didn't count Richard G. Scott as having an advanced degree, but he has a B.S. in mechanical engineering, his career was in nuclear engineering, and he did post-graduate work at the Oak Ridge laboratory in Tennessee.
 Though the Ph.D. of Henry B. Eyring, Jr. was in business administration at Harvard (not a bad school, frankly), he does have a healthy scientific background: he obtained a B.S. in physics and he is the son of a truly famous LDS chemist, Dr. Henry B. Eyring, recipient of the National Medal of Science, and former president of the American Chemical Society (1963) and of the American Association for the Advancement of Science (1965)--one of the more famous LDS scientists whose personal example, I believe, helped strengthen the general appreciation of science in the Church.

 In spite of the attacks of anti-Mormons and their spinning of science and doctrine to create a whirl of bad publicity for the Church, their position is unfounded.
 As we will explore below, well established scientific truth does not pose any fundamental challenge for the Church.
 It does not conflict with the canonized, official doctrines of the Church, which are remarkably neutral on scientific issues.
 Modern science has challenged many common assumptions among some members of the Church, and has not been compatible with the personal opinions of some members, including some leaders.
 But there is a huge difference between invalidating the truthfulness of the Church versus challenging an individual's incorrect opinion or requiring an update of our understanding of a tangential issue.